 Sir Moses Montefiore Bart.
 (1784 – 1885) was the most famous English Jew of his time, probably of all time.
 Passionate in his beliefs, both as a Jew and an Englishman, he became a legend throughout the entire Jewish world in his own lifetime.
 He was respected by kings and potentates; and was venerated by impoverished Jews in the shtetls of Eastern Europe as well as in the mellahs of North Africa and the Middle East.

 He was born in 1784 and died in 1885, aged 100.
 As a young man, his uncle Moses Mocatta secured him a position as one of the only twelve brokers allowed to practise on the London Exchange.
-He married Judith Cohen, sister-in-law of Nathan Meyer Rothschild; and that connection helped him to make his fortune before the age of forty.
-Montefiore then retired from the Stock Exchange in order to devote the rest of his long life to the interests of poor and oppressed fellow Jews.
+He married Judith Cohen, sister-in-law of Nathan Meyer Rothschild; and that connection helped him to make his fortune before the age of forty, when he retired from the Stock Exchange and devoted the rest of his long life to the interests of poor and oppressed fellow Jews.

 Sir Moses, who continued to sign cheques for charitable causes on his deathbed, came from an Italian Sephardi family.
-Married to an Ashkenazi wife, he was so firm a believer in the unity of the Jewish people that he endowed each couple who married in his synagogue with a gift of money – which sum was doubled for a “mixed marriage” between a Sephardi and an Ashkenazi.
+Married to an Ashkenazi wife, he was so firm a believer in the unity of the Jewish people that he endowed each couple who married in his synagogue with a gift of money; and that sum was doubled for a “mixed marriage” between a Sephardi and an Ashkenazi.

 His charities and benevolent foundations at home were on a large scale; and in visits to Palestine, Morocco, Rome, Russia and Turkey, he did what he could to relieve the persecution of Jews in those places.
 He was knighted by Queen Victoria in 1837 for these noble services; and was made a Baronet in 1846.